Interior of a modern Massachusetts cannabis lounge with sleek seating and proper ventilation

 Yes – lounges typically allow vaping and eating edibles.
 Just ensure vaping devices meet Massachusetts legal requirements and edibles are from licensed producers.

-Do I need a cannabis consultant in Mass?
+Do I need a cannabis consultant in Massachusetts?

 Yes – Catalyst BC’s Massachusetts cannabis consultants can guide you through HCA negotiations, MassCIP application, and regulatory compliance (including CCC community outreach).